binbjz/jks_sonar/README.md

 ## How To Run It For Job Handler

-* job handler allow you to control jenkins job.
+* job handler allow you to control jenkins job action.

 1. **view usage**
     ```sh